mds08011/ENVE-Productivity/README.md

     * Targets hydraulic modeling folders (WaterGEMS, InfoWorks, etc.) and removes temporary simulation files (`.out`, `.log`, `.bak`), leaving only the essential model source files.
 * **`/Create File List`**
     * Generates a clean text-based "Table of Contents" of every file in a folder and its subfolders.
 Ideal for creating transmittal logs for client submissions.
+* **`/Deep Search`**
+    * Scans a directory tree for files matching a specific keyword and displays results in a searchable, sortable Grid View window.
+Select a file and click "OK" to copy its full network path to your clipboard.
 * **`/Project Folder Sizes`**
     * Scans a master project directory and reports the total disk usage of each project folder.
 Helps identify large projects for archiving.
 * **`/Recently Modified Files`**